Chetana Sabnis

 Welcome!
 I am a Ph.D. candidate in Political Science at Yale University.
 My research focuses on how states regulate intimate relationships and construct hierarchies of familial belonging.
 I am advised by Elisabeth Wood, Joe Fischel, Dara Strolovitch and Egor Lazarev.

 I am interested in the ambiguities of everyday life.
-In my research, this has meant exploring the politics of intimacy, law and society intersections, and feminist and critical theory.
-Outside of work, this has meant an enduring interest for celebrity gossip, literary fiction and reality TV.
+In my research, this has meant exploring the politics of intimacy, law and society, and feminist and critical theory.
+Outside of work, this has meant an enduring interest for celebrity gossip, contemporary literary fiction and reality TV.

 Prior to Yale, I received an M.A. in Social Sciences from the University of Chicago and an integrated M.A. in Development Studies from IIT Madras.
 I grew up in Bangalore and now live in Brooklyn with my dog, daughter and partner.